 Thanks to the generosity of The Alfred P. Sloan Foundation, the UCSF Archives and Special Collections department is offering six $2000 awards to educators who develop curricular modules or lesson plans that use the materials of the new COVID Tracking Project Archive.
 These curriculum awards are meant to raise awareness of the CTP Archive and its educational value among teachers and researchers.
-Applications due June 15, 2022.
+Applications are open and applicants will be notified two weeks after applying.

 About The COVID Tracking Project Archive